Biden gaffes, stumbles and fitness for office under fire in new Trump campaign video

 A clip of that Booker interview appears in the Trump campaign video.

-The jabs from some of his mid- and lower-tier rivals are raising concerns that Biden – if he wins the nomination- would be weakened for the general election showdown against Trump.
+The jabs from some of his mid- and lower-tier rivals are raising concerns that Biden – if he wins the nomination -- would be weakened for the general election showdown against Trump.

 Biden is far from the only candidate where age is an issue.
 The president is 72 and Sen. Bernie Sanders of Vermont – another top tier Democratic presidential candidate – is 77.
 Another top Democratic White House rival, Sen. Elizabeth Warren of Massachusetts, is 70.
 But concerns about their ages have been less of a factor.